MrItzreal/mongodb-crash-2024/NOTES.md

 ### Important Note: Connecting MongoDB Shell to VS Code Terminal in Windows

-A. **If you run into the problem "mongosh is not recognizable as the name of a cmdlet" or "INFO: Could not find files for the given pattern(s). or $ mongosh $MDB_CONNECTION_STRING, bash: mongosh: command not found" or something similar.
+1. **If you run into the problem "mongosh is not recognizable as the name of a cmdlet" or "INFO: Could not find files for the given pattern(s). or $ mongosh $MDB_CONNECTION_STRING, bash: mongosh: command not found" or something similar.
 At 5:06 in the system variables, you should click on "Path" and then add the location of the file called: mongosh.exe .
 Otherwise, VS Code won't recognize it.**

 ### MongoDB Shell Terminal Basic Commands: